ashwinnraj2/deep-learning-concepts/README.md

 # deep-learning-concepts
-This repo houses the basic implimentations of Deep Learning conscepts that one could use to understand working of nueral network written in python.
+This repo houses the basic implimentations of Deep Learning concepts that one could use to understand working of nueral network written in python.